 - Let them know about having regular health checks (testicular cancer checks for men, pap smears for women, and Human Papilloma Virus (HPV) immunisation for both women and men).

-The Teen Health topics 'Are you ready for sex', 'Spiking drinks', 'Contraception', 'Safer sex', 'Emergency contraception', and 'Sexually transmitted infections (STIs)' might be helpful.
+The Teen Health topics 'Are you ready for sex', and 'Safer sex', might be helpful.

 Give accurate and timely information

 - There's no right or wrong time to talk about sex, but you need to consider her level of development and maturity.

 - Adults often try to be helpful but skirt around what they're really trying to say.
 Don't say 'Make sure you protect yourself' when what she really needs to know is where to get condoms and how to use them.

 - Answer her questions honestly.
 If you don't have the answer, say so.
 Tell her you'll find out and get back to her, or help her to find out.

 - Encourage her to get advice from a health professional when she needs it.
 Offer to go with her but respect her decision to go by herself, to have you wait in the waiting room, or to take a friend.